AndiDog/bootstrap-mobile-app-mvc-skeleton/README.md

 [Public domain](http://creativecommons.org/publicdomain/zero/1.0/) – use it however you want.
 Exceptions are files that explicitly state (or are obviously under) another license.

-iOS tab icons taken from the wonderful [iconza](http://www.iconza.com/) icon set.
+iOS tab icons and others taken from the wonderful [iconza](http://www.iconza.com/) icon set.

 ## Overview